steveghee/OCTO_Studio_extensions/README.md

 TBC

 ## Navigation
-There are two widgets in this category

-### Navigator
-Note : depricated : Vuforia Studio product now includes this capability in the form of the wayfinder widget.

 ### Zones of Interest (**new**)
 The Zones of interest widget provies a mechanism to declare one or more zones (these are cylindrical is shape) and